I wrote this piece for the 3rd International Day of Protest Against ABA (Applied Behavioral Analysis) – August 31, 2020

 Keep reading to see how adults can unintentionally add anxiety to children by the methods they choose to use.

-9) “Or how about find out WHY I’m saying “no” in the first place!
+9) “Or how about finding out WHY I’m saying “No” in the first place!
 SMGDH!”

-This is probably the one thing in this document that pisses me off the most (besides the “planned ignoring” part coming up).
+This is probably the one thing in this document that angers me the most (besides the “planned ignoring” part coming up).

-ABA and ABA-type practices are notorious for not allowing a chance for children to say “no.” This a violation toward a child’s personal autonomy.
+ABA and ABA-type practices are notorious for not allowing a chance for children to say “no.” This a violation toward a child’s personal autonomy and free will.
 For more information, please read below:

 ABA and the refusal to teach children about consent: https://stopabasupportautistics.home.blog/2019/07/23/aba-and-the-refusal-to-teach-children-about-consent/